timeplus-io/docs/docs/ingest-api.md

 :::info

 Make sure you are using the `workspace-id`, instead of `workspace-name`.
 The workspace id is a random string with 8 characters.
 You can get it from the browser address bar: `https://us.timeplus.cloud/<workspace-id>/console`.
 The workspace name is a friendly name you set while you create your workspace.
-Currently this name is readonly but we will make it editable in the future.
+Currently this name is read only but we will make it editable in the future.

 :::